-The incidence of diagnosed neurodivergence within first-and second-degree relatives of index cases with both FM and hypermobility was significantly greater than that observed within a comparison group of relatives.
+The incidence of diagnosed neurodivergent conditions within first-and second-degree relatives of index cases with both FM and hypermobility was significantly greater than that observed within a comparison group of relatives.
+We included OA patients and their families as appropriate comparator controls as many immune disorders are increased in prevalence among neurodivergent people.
 In addition, the incidence of both FM and hypermobility were also increased among close relatives of those with these conditions, with the rates highest among neurodivergent relatives.
 This supports previous findings of overlap between these disorders and strongly suggests that neurodivergent people are at much greater risk of developing FM [3][4][5][6].